viamrobotics/docs/docs/extend/modular-resources/configure.md

 weight: 30
 type: "docs"
 tags: ["server", "rdk", "extending viam", "modular resources", "components", "services"]
-description: "Add and configure a module from the Viam Registry on your robot."
+description: "Add and configure a module from the Viam registry on your robot."
 no_list: true
 ---

 You can extend Viam by adding a module on your robot to make one or more modular resources available for configuration.
-You can [add a module from the Viam Registry](#add-a-module-from-the-viam-registry), or you can [code your own module and add it to your robot locally](#add-a-local-module-to-your-robot).
+You can [add a module from the Viam registry](#add-a-module-from-the-viam-registry), or you can [code your own module and add it to your robot locally](#add-a-local-module-to-your-robot).

 A *module* makes one or more *modular resources* available for configuration.
 See [Key Concepts of Modular Resource APIs](/extend/modular-resources/key-concepts/) for more information.

-## Add a module from the Viam Registry
+## Add a module from the Viam registry

-The [Viam Registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your robot.
+The [Viam registry](https://app.viam.com/registry) is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your robot.

-To add a module from the Viam Registry to your robot:
+To add a module from the Viam registry to your robot:

 1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 1. Click on the **Components** subtab and click the **Create component** button.